a-churchill/attendance-bot/README.md

 ![heroku pipeline](imgs/heroku-pipeline.png "Heroku Pipeline")

 The pipeline is set up to automatically deploy anything pushed to the `heroku` branch of this repository.
-However, the `heroku` branch only contains the code in the `src/Heroku` directory; we can't deploy the entire repository to Heroku, because Heroku can't figure out what it actually needs to deploy.
+However, the `heroku` branch only contains the code in the `heroku` directory; we can't deploy the entire repository to Heroku, because Heroku can't figure out what it actually needs to deploy.
 So to push only that code, we use git's `subtree` feature.
 See the aliases [above](#first-time-setup) for the `git heroku` alias which makes this easy.
 Then once CI passes, it will be deployed in staging!

 Once deployed in staging (and tested manually, if necessary)